Commercial and Industrial Designers

 Wages listed below are for a variety of experience and education levels.
 Make sure that you research the typical entry-level education and work experience and training requirements for this occupation.

-This career pays above the statewide median wage.
+This is a very high-wage career.
+It pays well above the statewide median wage.

 Wages for Commercial and Industrial Designers *

 * "Low" indicates 25% of workers earn less and 75% earn more.